AsthaK9/Composio-research/README.md

 ### Swapping in Composio

 The whole point of the `search_tool` boundary in `run_pass()` is that it doesn't care what does the looking-up.
-This script uses Anthropic's built-in `web_search` tool because that's what was available in the environment this was built in.
+The research pipeline is built around a pluggable search interface.
+The current implementation uses an LLM with web-search capabilities, but the search layer can be replaced with Composio MCP or any equivalent tool without changing the rest of the pipeline.
 To use Composio instead:

 1. Stand up Composio's MCP server (or a hosted toolkit) with a web-search / browser-use action.